The Bankrate promise

 What’s a typical APY?

 Account APYs can differ dramatically, depending on the financial institution and the product.
 For example:

 - The checking accounts with the highest yields pay up to 3 percent APY, while other checking accounts pay nominal to zero interest.

 - The national average for a savings account is only 0.59 percent APY as of Feb.
-22, 2024, but the best savings accounts pay at least 5 percent APY.
+22, 2024, but the best online savings accounts pay at least 5 percent APY.

-- The average APY on a one-year CD is 1.76 percent, a significant increase from averages in previous years.
+- For Feb.
+22, 2024, the average APY on a one-year CD is 1.73 percent, a significant increase from averages in previous years.
 But if you shop around, you can find one-year CDs that pay 5.5 percent APY or higher.

 Your product choice can make a difference in your earnings.
 You can use Bankrate’s CD calculator to compare earnings.

 APY = ( 1 + r ⁄ n ) n – 1

 The “r” variable is the annual interest rate in decimal form (so 5 percent would be 0.05).
 The “n” variable is the number of compounding periods per year.

 As an example, suppose you have a savings account with a 5 percent simple interest rate, compounded monthly (12 times in a year).
 You’d plug the following numbers into the formula: